-A significant downturn in economic activity or period of contraction is believed to be on the horizon as the Fed combats stubbornly high inflation.Can the current pace of loan growth continue at depository institutions or will growing economic uncertainty reduce the appetite for consumers to borrow?
+A significant downturn in economic activity or period of contraction is believed to be on the horizon as the Fed combats stubbornly high inflation.
+Can the current pace of loan growth continue at depository institutions or will growing economic uncertainty reduce the appetite for consumers to borrow?

-Persistent inflation and a return to low personal savings rates not seen since the Great Recession could lead to additional deposit outflows and increase in credit utilization as consumers and business alike spend to cover rising living expenses and reevaluate spending habits.
-Will the liquidity cushion dissipate as quickly as it built during the pandemic?
+Persistent inflation and a return to low personal savings rates not seen since the Great Recession could lead to additional share/deposit outflows and increase in credit utilization as consumers and business alike spend to cover rising living expenses and reevaluate spending habits.

 Credit losses were (artificially?) avoided during the pandemic.
 Has that increased the risk (unintentionally) for the next recession or credit event?
 Balance sheet management will remain a challenge as we navigate unchartered waters and operate in an extraordinary economic environment.